20steps/alexa/README.md

 TODO:
 * Publish skill at Amazon (waiting for approval)
-* Refactor AbstractCustomBundle of Bricks platform to minimize glue code and introduce speechlets into basic layer of Bricks(wip)
+* Refactor AbstractCustomBundle of Bricks platform to minimize glue code for user mgmt. and introduce speechlets into basic layer of Bricks (wip)
 * A lot more capabilities that help developers, system administrators and marketers such as GA, GWT, Slack, GitHub, StackOverflow, some banks, some SEO services, some job boards and last but not least some knowledge bases for the given target group ,-) (wip)
 * Prepare Joblet for Alexa push messages
 * Adapt for Echo Show as soon as it is available in Germany